Athlete Recovery Plan

 When to take a rest day

-Crossfit is comprised of a lot of high intensity workouts that put a huge load on our system.
-That intensity and work is only useful to us if we allow it to do it’s job to make us better.
+Crossfit is comprised of a lot of high-intensity workouts that put a huge load on our system.
+That intensity and work are only useful to us if we allow it to do its job to make us better.
 That job is done when we are resting.

 Rest days are when you recover, physically and mentally.
 We go pretty hard in the gym and push our bodies to the limit.
 We break our muscles down, we get sore and tired, and that’s how we get better . . . kind of.
 Although heavy squats and pull-ups are the fun part, we get better when we allow our body to recover from that hard work, by focusing on the food we eat and the sleep we get.

 The gym also takes a mental toll on us as well.
 As much as we love going to the gym and working out, there are times when that is the last thing we want to do, some days we’re just not feeling it.
 I know everyone has felt this way at some time or another.
 This is another great indicator that we might need a rest day.

 You need to balance the yin with the yang.
 Meaning you need to balance all the hard work you put in the gym with rest and recovery time.
 Don’t get me wrong, the stimulus during training is good and is why we see improvements and why we get better, but you can have too much of a good thing.
 Putting the pedal to the metal all the time may cause the engine to blow, or in this case an injury.